2000-Rahul/Stocks-sentiment-analysis/README.md

 ## Tickers
 - A ticker is a type of stock symbol that describes information about the stock of a company.
 Tickers take the form of shapes, characters, numbers and colours, and are indicative of any kind of change that a security on the financial market shows.
-- In this project we have taken tickers of 'gme','tsla','btc'
+- In this project we have taken tickers of 'gme','tsla','btc' and perform Sentiment Analysis on them.

 ## Pipeline
 - Pipelines are made of: